 The last cheese on our platter was the Brie de Meaux from France.
 Made from unpasteurized cow’s milk, it had rich buttery flavors with notes of mushrooms and almonds.
 As a matter of fact, there are only two Brie’s approved by the governing body of French cheese, with the Brie de Meaux being one of them.

-To point out, nice addition to the platter were the pickles with Asian seasonings.
+To point out, a nice addition to the platter was the pickles with Asian seasonings.
 Some sour and crunchy vegetables are always welcome with nice fatty cheeses and salty cold cuts.

 The Bar Upstairs BKK is a fantastic place, no doubt about it.
 Its open design lets the air circulate around like the wine swirls in a glass.
 The beautiful surroundings are perfect for a photo.
 Sipping a glass of fine wine will send you straight in the high spirits, but surely it will awaken the appetite as well!
 Enjoy it to the fullest, you are in the right place!